ineffably/vibe-space-shooter/memory-bank/progress.md

 We've implemented a comprehensive sound system with sound effects for key game actions including laser shooting (both player and enemy), explosions (both small for projectiles and large for ships), player damage, game over, and UI interactions.
 Sound effects have been integrated into the relevant game systems, significantly enhancing the gaming experience.

-Most recently, we've implemented a robust player respawn mechanism that addresses a key gameplay requirement.
+We've implemented a robust player respawn mechanism that addresses a key gameplay requirement.
 When the player ship is destroyed, it now waits for a random period of 3-6 seconds before respawning, creating a meaningful consequence for death while maintaining player engagement.
 After respawning, the player gets a temporary invulnerability period indicated by a flashing effect to prevent immediate destruction upon re-entry.
 This required significant enhancements to the entity update system and state machine to ensure proper operation during inactive states.

-We've also extracted the reusable core components of our game into a separate framework called "SideQuest" and moved it from the src directory to the root level of the project.
+We've extracted the reusable core components of our game into a separate framework called "SideQuest" and moved it from the src directory to the root level of the project.
 This creates a cleaner separation between game-specific code and reusable framework components, making it easier to maintain and potentially reuse the framework for future projects.

+Most recently, we've implemented the shield power-up and enemy drop systems that were specified in the original requirements.
+When enemy ships are destroyed, they now have a 20% chance to drop a shield power-up that falls at the same speed as the enemy ship.
+When the player collides with this power-up, they gain a shield that absorbs damage before it affects the player's health.
+The shield has three visual states (full, medium, low) that show its current strength, and it depletes by 1/3 of its health with each hit.
+These systems enhance gameplay by giving players more strategic options and rewards for destroying enemies.

 ## What Works